artcore-c/Cerebrum/cerebrum-backend/README.md

 ### Model Paths (Important)

-Model file paths are defined directly in the backend code in the file `main.py`:
+Model file paths are defined directly in the `cerebrum-backend/` VPS code in the file `main.py`:

 📄 see: [`cerebrum-backend/vps_server/main.py`](../cerebrum-backend/vps_server/main.py)